-The National Transportation Safety Board will hold a board meeting on Sept.
+The National Transportation Safety Board met on Sept.
 24, 2019, at 9:30 a.m.
 (EDT), to determine the probable cause of the Sept.
 13, 2018, series of explosions and fires in the Merrimack Valley in Massachusetts.

 The explosions and fires occurred after high-pressure natural gas was released into a low-pressure gas distribution system in the northeast region of the Merrimack Valley.
 The system over-pressure damaged 131 structures, including five homes that were destroyed.
 Most of the damage was a result of structure fires ignited by gas-fueled appliances.
 One person was killed and 22 individuals, including three firefighters were transported to area hospitals.